eduvpn/documentation/DEVELOPMENT_SETUP.md

 # Introduction

+This document will describe how to set up a development environment for easy development and running in on your development system.

+This is **NOT** meant to be used as installation instructions!
+See the offical `deploy.sh` scripts instead.

-We assume you will be using Fedora for development work, but other distributions will of course also work.
+We assume you will be using Fedora >= 25 for development work, but other distributions will of course also work, but some minor details regarding installation of the required software will be different.

+See [DEVELOPMENT_PRACTICES](DEVELOPMENT_PRACTICES.md) for more information about guidelines to follow.

 # Preparation